areyouroot/univer-sel/README.md

     fun fact - some orgs pay you for reporting the bug and some org case a lawsuit to hacking them. there are platfoms who help us like hackerone etc.....

-    So developers make stuff, real hackers break the stuff and force it to things that it was never ment to do
+    So developers make stuff, real hackers break the stuff and force it to things that it was never ment to do. so break code not heart or law

     so this round u can download any opesource code dopwnload it and try to build it compile it then break it...